alpecer/3D-Phase-Amplitude-Tools/README.md

 Our code is efficient as it relies on
 - a diagonalisation of the linear system yielding the coeficcients $K_{\alpha, m-\alpha}(\theta)$ by means of the Floquet normal form
-- automatic differentiation techniques.
+- automatic differentiation techniques

 ## How to use it?

 Our code considers a 3D neuron model (see Eq.
 59) but it is easy to adapt for any system of interest.
 To that end, one just needs to
-- Define its vectror field equations at
+- Define its vectror field equations at "myVectorField"
-- Define the jacobian matrix at
+- Define the jacobian matrix at "myJacobianMatrix"
-- introduce the period
+- introduce the period $T$
-- introduce an initial condition at the limit cycle
+- introduce an initial condition on the limit cycle $x_0$
-- write the automatic differentiation X for your system
+- write the automatic differentiation expression for your system (see Appendix B for more details)

 There are extra parameters $b_1, b_2$ controlling the norm of $K_{10}$ and $K_{01}$ (see Remark 3.2 in the manuscript for more details)

 ## What produces?

-By running the code you will generate three files X each of them containing its corresponding
+By running the code you will generate three files "kx.dat", "ky.dat" and "kz.dat" each of them containing K in the respective coordinate.

+Each file will have as many rows as monomials and as many columns as points in which one has discretised $\theta$

+Note the code prints the maxError of each monomial (the error is computed via equation 48 in the manuscript)